Katy Perry Slammed As A ‘Hypocrite’ After Taking On Donald Trump & Capitalism

 Hollywood Life highlighted a number of lyrics from Katy’s track which appear to have a political meaning, noting that Perry calls out “liars” in the song while also discussing breaking down walls after venting her distress after Trump became president.

-“Break down the walls to connect, inspire.
-Ay, up in your high place, liars,” lyrics featured in Perry’s song which are rapped by Skip Marley state.
-“Time is ticking for the empire.
+Lyrics from Katy’s song, which are rapped by Skip Marley, state, “Break down the walls to connect, inspire.
+Ay, up in your high place, liars.
+Another verse claims, “Time is ticking for the empire.
 The truth is that it is feeble.
 I saw it many times before.
 The greed of all the people.”

 Katy appeared to confirm fans’ speculation that the song may be slamming Trump earlier this month, interacting with fans who took to social media following “Chained to the Rhythm’s” release to suggest the song has serious political undertones that may subtly reference Donald Trump.